-Parameters metadata - A Metadata instance.
+- Parameters metadata A Metadata instance.
 This should have at least the Name and Version fields set, and ideally as much metadata as possible about this distribution.
 Though it might seem odd to have to specify a version when you are initially registering a project, this is required by PyPI.
-You can see this in PyPI's Web UI when you click the "Package submission" link in the left-hand side menu.
+You can see this in PyPI's Web UI when you click the "Package submission" link in the left-hand side menu. - Returns An urllib HTTP response returned by the index.
+If an error occurs, an HTTPError exception will be raised.